walles/headsetharry/README.md

 # TODO Misc
 * Make sure people don't deselect all languages.
-* Caps the language names in the settings, or at least the first one
 * What do we do if there's no TTS for a configured language when we try to say something?
 Something notification based perhaps.
 * Enable selecting language flavors.
 US or GB English?
 Swedish or